fortinet-solutions-cse/fortistacks/README.md

 The goal is to offer an easy access to all parts and being able to experiment with Fortinet products on Openstack.

-## Video tutorial ##

-(Please have a look to this video showing installation and execution steps:  https://youtu.be/0y38B61FTSk)